Peddocks Island: History

 A 1932 Army photo of Fort Andrews.

 Middle Head and East Head of Peddocks Island.

-One of many Boston Harbor Islands inhabited by Native Americans prior to European settlement in America, Peddock's Island was primarily used for farming since 1634.
+One of many Boston Harbor Islands inhabited by Native Americans prior to European settlement in America, Peddocks Island is the site of some of the earliest human burials in the Boston area, dated to more than 4000 years before present.

+Peddock's Island was primarily used for farming since 1634.
 Its closeness to mainland Boston enabled its use for military purposes as well.
 During the American Revolutionary War, more than 600 militiamen were stationed on the island to guard against the return of British troops following their evacuation of Boston by the hand of Gen. George Washington on March 17, 1776.
 A patriot infantrymen's raid on a Loyalist (Tory) farm is also believed to have taken place on the island.

 In 1887, a fishing community, the predecessor to the cottages, started on the island.

 In 1904, Fort Andrews was built on the island, and it served as an active harbor defense fort until the end of World War II.
 As of 2008, 26 of the original buildings of Fort Andrews were still standing — guardhouses, prisoner-of-war barracks, stables, a gymnasium, a firehouse, etc. — although most of them were in decrepit shape and were closed to the public for safety reasons.

 In 1993, current cottage owners were granted life tenancy in the park, after which the park would take over the cottages.

 In 2008, Peddocks Island was used for filming scenes in Martin Scorsese's Shutter Island, starring Leonardo DiCaprio.

 In 2011, Boston granted $7.8 million to renovate the island.
 This will fund a program in which 11 buildings will be demolished and a further 11 restored, in an attempt to make the island more visitor-friendly as a historical museum and nature reserve.
 Additionally, walking and hiking trails will be provided, along with tours of the historical buildings.